Principal Historian | Wellington City

 |Attachments:|| Job Description.pdf (PDF, 360KB)

-Candidates should hold a post-graduate qualification in an area such as history, Māori studies, economics, geography, social science, legal and environmental studies, or public policy.
-You will be an effective communicator and work well both independently and as part of a team.
-You will have an understanding of, and commitment to, the work of the Waitangi Tribunal including knowledge of te reo, tikanga and mātauranga Māori.
+Candidates should hold a post-graduate qualification in an area such as history, Māori studies, economics, geography, social science, law, environmental studies, or public policy.
+You will understand, and be committed to the work of the Waitangi Tribunal, including having knowledge of te reo, tikanga and mātauranga Māori.

 If you have any questions about this role, please contact Sonya Wynne, firstname.lastname@example.org